 Before refueling, turn off the engine and be sure that no one is sitting on the vehicle.
-Never refuel while smoking, or while in the vicinity of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers.

-2. Do not overfill the fuel tank.
+Never refuel while smoking, or while in the vicinity

+- of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers. - Do not overfill the fuel tank.
 When refueling, be sure to insert the pump nozzle into the fuel tank filler hole.
 Stop filling when the fuel reaches the bottom of the filler tube.
 Because fuel expands when it heats up, heat from the engine or the sun can cause fuel to spill out of the fuel tank.

-- 1. Fuel level - 2.
-Filler tube
+- 1. Maximum fuel level - 2.
+Fuel tank filler tube

+Recommended fuel:

-Recommended fuel: UNLEADED GASOLINE ONLY For Europe: Regular unleaded gasoline only with a research octane number of 91 or higher
+PREMIUM UNLEADED GASOLINE ONLY For Europe: PREMIUM UNLEADED GASO-LINE ONLY with a research octane number of 97 or higher